danielsaidi/Sheeeeeeeeet/Readmes/Item-Types.md

 * `MultiSelectItem` - A select item that doesn't deselect other select items.
 * `MultiSelectItemToggle` - An item that selects/deselects all multi-select items in the same group.
 * `LinkItem` - A standard menu item that renders as a link.
+* `SecondaryActionItem` - A menu item that also has a secondary action.
 * `CollectionItem` - A generic item that can contain any type of items (e.g. collection view cells).
 * `Custom Item` - A generic item that can use any item (e.g. custom views).